Congenital Limb Defects

 What causes congenital limb defects?

 The cause of congenital limb defects is unknown.
-However, risk factors that may increase the likelihood of a this defect include the following:
+However, risk factors that may increase the likelihood of a congenital limb defect include the following:

 - exposures by the mother to chemicals or viruses while pregnant